Wal-eed/ephemerald/README.md

 An ephemeral social networking app to bring the best of online events to in-person events!

+# Demo
+Take a look at the devpost submission here: https://devpost.com/software/ephemerald for more details.

 ## Installing

 From the project directory: